Inheritance: Christian laws

 At first, Christianity did not have its own inheritance traditions distinct from Judaism.
-With the accession of Emperor Constantine in 306, Christians both began to distance themselves from Judaism and to have influence on the law and practices of secular institutions.
+With the accession of Emperor Constantine in 306, Christians began to distance themselves from Judaism and to exert influence over the laws and practices of secular institutions.
 From the beginning, this included inheritance.
-The Roman practice of adoption was a specific target, because it was perceived to be in conflict with the Judeo-Christian doctrine of primogeniture.
+The Roman practice of adoption was a specific target because it was perceived as in conflict with the Judeo-Christian doctrine of primogeniture.
 As Stephanie Coontz documents in Marriage, a History (Penguin, 2006), not only succession but the whole constellation of rights and practices that included marriage, adoption, legitimacy, consanguinity, and inheritance changed in Western Europe from a Greco-Roman model to a Judeo-Christian pattern, based on Biblical and traditional Judeo-Christian principles.
 The transformation was essentially complete in the Middle Ages, although in English-speaking countries there was additional development under the influence of Protestantism.
 Even when Europe became secularized and Christianity faded into the background, the legal foundation Christendom had laid remained.
 Only in the era of modern jurisprudence have there been significant changes.

 Islamic laws

-The Quran introduced a number of different rights and restrictions on matters of inheritance, including general improvements to the treatment of women and family life compared to the pre-Islamic societies that existed in the Arabian Peninsula at the time.
+The Quran introduced some rights and restrictions regarding inheritance, including general improvements in the treatment of women and family life compared to the pre-Islamic societies of the Arabian Peninsula.
 Furthermore, the Quran introduced additional heirs that were not entitled to inheritance in pre-Islamic times, mentioning nine relatives specifically of which six were female and three were male.
-However, the inheritance rights of women remained different to those of men because in Islam someone always has a responsibility of looking after a woman's expenses.
+However, the inheritance rights of women remained different from those of men because in Islam, someone always has the responsibility of looking after a woman's expenses.
 According to 4:11, for example, a son is entitled to twice as much inheritance as a daughter.
 The Quran also presented efforts to fix the laws of inheritance, and thus forming a complete legal system.
-This development was in contrast to pre-Islamic societies where rules of inheritance varied considerably.
-In addition to the above changes, the Quran imposed restrictions on testamentary powers of a Muslim in disposing his or her property.
+This development was in contrast to pre-Islamic societies, where rules of inheritance varied considerably.
+In addition to the above changes, the Quran imposed restrictions on testamentary powers of a Muslim in disposing their property.

-Three verses of the Quran, 4:11, 4:12 and 4:176, give specific details of inheritance and shares, in addition to few other verses dealing with testamentary.
+Three verses of the Quran, 4:11, 4:12, and 4:176, give specific details on inheritance and shares, in addition to a few other verses dealing with testamentary matters.
 But this information was used as a starting point by Muslim jurists who expounded the laws of inheritance even further using Hadith, as well as methods of juristic reasoning like Qiyas.
-Nowadays, inheritance is considered an integral part of Sharia law and its application for Muslims is mandatory, though many peoples (see Historical inheritance systems), despite being Muslim, have other inheritance customs.
+Nowadays, inheritance is considered an integral part of Sharia law and its application for Muslims is mandatory.
+However, many Muslim people (see Historical inheritance systems) follow other inheritance customs.